conda/ceps/cep-recipe-serialization.md

   include the exact versions, a checksum and the full URL for every package that was used as a dependency.
   The resolved environments should also include the channel URLs that were used for resolution in the correct order.

-Additional a file MUST be placed in the `info` folder, named `info/used_build_tool.json`.
+Additionally, a file MUST be placed in the `info` folder, named `info/used_build_tool.json`.
 This file MUST record the name and version of the tool that produced the rendered recipe.
 This JSON file SHOULD AT LEAST have the following keys:

 ```js
 {